amanmprojects/Basic-CG-Algorithms/README.md

 # Basic-CG-Algorithms
 This repository contains a collection of basic computer graphics algorithms implemented in C. These fundamental algorithms are commonly used in graphics programming and include:

-* Digital Differential Analyzer (DDA) Line Algorithm
+* Digital Differential Analyzer (DDA) Line Drawing Algorithm
-* Bresenham's Line Algorithm
+* Bresenham's Line Drawing Algorithm
 * Midpoint Circle Algorithm
 * Midpoint Ellipse Algorithm
 * And more...